 Hanaeleh is a non-profit organization dedicated to the welfare of horses.
 We rescue neglected, homeless and/or abused horses that would otherwise be sold to slaughterhouses.
 We promote horse advocacy and manage a social network for all who share an interest in horses–wild and domestic.

-Hanaeleh was created after its founder purchased Cleo, an untrained Arabian horse, from a feedlot two days before the horse was scheduled to be shipped to the slaughterhouse.
+Hanaeleh was created in 2004 after its founder, Elizabeth Zarkos, purchased Cleo, an untrained Arabian horse, from a feedlot two days before the horse was scheduled to be shipped to the slaughterhouse.
 This purchase started the realization that horse slaughter was still alive–at the time of Cleo’s purchase, 11 slaughterhouses operated in the United States.

 Hanaeleh is both a horse rescue and a strong proponent against horse slaughter.
 Learn more about how you can help end horse slaughter in the United States.

 Hanaeleh (pronounced Hah-nah-lee) is named after the dragon’s home in the song “Puff the Magic Dragon.”
 It is not Hawaiian, and its spelling comes from an Old English pronunciation.
 While it may not be the easiest to spell, Hanaeleh’s purpose is the same as the place in the song–a safe haven away from the evils of the world.
 At Hanaeleh, horses can be rehabilitated both mentally and physically so they can find new lives with people who love them.

 - Hanaeleh believes that every single horse, no matter the age, breed, training, or use has inherent individual value.
 The welfare of all horses is our primary concern.